 How Do You Qualify for Loans from Banks and Credit Unions?

 What makes bank loans so difficult to qualify for is the often overlooked requirement of a massive bank balance.
 You may have heard that banks only lend to businesses that don’t actually “need” the money.
 Many bank loan applicants would likely say that this is 100% correct.
-In other words, your chances of approval are infinitely greater if you have enough money to finance your desired investment on your own.
+In other words, your chances of approval are infinitely higher if you have enough money to finance your desired investment on your own.
 If you don’t think you can satisfy this requirement, you may still be able to get approved by providing collateral.
 Examples of items that can be offered as collateral include equipment, inventory, real estate, or accounts receivables.
-But even if you do have plenty of cash saved up, most banks usually require collateral from nearly all applicants.
+But even if you have plenty of cash saved up, most banks usually require collateral from nearly all applicants.

-What are the Requirements for Peer-to-Peer Lenders?
+What Are the Requirements for Peer-to-Peer Lenders?

-General requirements for most peer-to-peer lending products include at least one year in business, minimum personal credit score of 600, and annual revenue of at least $50,000.
+General requirements for most peer-to-peer lending products include at least one year in business, a minimum personal credit score of 600, and annual revenue of at least $50,000.
 Different lenders may have additional requirements, like no previous bankruptcies.

-What are the Requirements for Online or Alternative Business Lenders?
+What Are the Requirements for Online or Alternative Business Lenders?